 - Providing new innovative and cost-effective drugs and treatments for patients.
-We launch a steady stream of new drugs and diagnostic tests into markets.
+Orion launches a steady stream of new drugs and diagnostic tests into markets.
 The product development pipeline has balanced numbers of proprietary products and generic projects in different phases.
-In our research we aim for the best input/output ratio in the field. - Working together to benefit the customer.
-Our personnel are committed and understand the needs of our customers.
-Our working atmosphere, our customer satisfaction and the image of Orion are outstanding. - Continuous improvement in operations as regards sustainability.
-Patient safety is the most vital aspect of our corporate responsibility.
-The key to patient safety is that our products are safe when used appropriately.
+In its research the Company aims for the best input/output ratio in the field. - Working together to benefit the customer.
+Orion's personnel are committed and understand the needs of customers.
+The working atmosphere, customer satisfaction and image of Orion are outstanding.

+- Continuous improvement in operations as regards sustainability.
+Patient safety is the most vital aspect of Orion's corporate responsibility.
+The key to patient safety is that Orion's products are safe when used appropriately.
 Managing the Company's environmental responsibilities is also an important part of sustainability.
-Our aims additionally include continuous development of our personnel's occupational safety and ability to cope with their work. - Growing faster than the markets.
+Orion's aims additionally include continuous development of the personnel's occupational safety and ability to cope with their work. - Growing faster than the markets.
 Growth enables a company to develop and take manageable risks.
 This aim should be achieved by the Company as a whole and in the geographic and product areas in which Orion operates. - · Strong development of profitability.